 However, receiving mail for a deceased loved one may be important for a temporary period of time as you pay off bills and close certain accounts.
 Once you settle all outstanding matters, it’s in your best interests to stop all delivery of mail for the deceased.

-How to Stop Mail For a Deceased Person
+How to Halt Mail Addressed to a Deceased Person

 Let’s dive into how to stop mail for a loved one who passed away.
 Unfortunately, it’s not as easy as calling your local post office to tell them about the death.
 However, the process of stopping mail delivery for a deceased person is relatively straightforward if you know what to do and which steps to follow.